 Keep in mind that the chart gives guidance but the choice of wetsuit varies also based on your personal needs and preferences.
 Bottom line is, you need to be warm and comfortable!

 The variation in temperature suitability is based on the level of activity, outside temperature, and your weight.
 So keep those in mind as well.
 The UV lycra mentioned for the warmest conditions is a special sunscreen t-shirt that you can use to protect yourself from the sun.

-As you can see, the thickness of the neoprene is not always a round number.
-But what does it mean when it is written with two numbers divided by a slash?
+As you can see, the thickness of the neoprene is not always just one single number.
+But what does it mean when it is written with two numbers (or even three) divided by a slash?

 The first number indicates the thickness of the neoprene in the torso/hip area and the number after the slash indicates its thickness at your arms and legs.
+In case of three numbers - the first one is the torso thickness, the second is the legs, and the third is the arms.
 For example, 4/3 mm means that your wetsuit has a thickness of 4 millimeters at the torso and 3 millimeters where it covers your limbs.
+A 4/3/2 mm wetsuit has 4 mm at the torso, 3mm at the legs, and 2 mm on the arms.
 This is made so that you can keep your core temperature at a comfortable level and at the same time, have freedom of movement with your arms and legs.

 3. Size and design...yes, it matters...a lot